artikcloud/artikcloud-java/README.md

 - [Starter code for event feed WebSocket](https://github.com/artikcloud/tutorial-java-WebSocketEventFeed)
 - [Starter code for device channel WebSocket](https://github.com/artikcloud/tutorial-java-WebSocketDeviceChannel)

+*To use the SDK built from this repository, modify pom.xml of the above samples by following the [instructions for Maven user](#maven-users) above.*

 ## Documentation for MQTT

 - [MQTT feature](https://developer.artik.cloud/documentation/data-management/mqtt.html)